 Other reasons I still believe in God…

 There is still a lot I'll read in the Bible and close the Bible saying, "I don't get it."
 So I don't mean to suggest I fully understand everything in the Bible.
 Instead, I'm saying that life only makes sense from the perspective of what God has revealed.
 It's like reading the operating manual to life on earth, only we are not left to merely follow the manual.
-The inventor is explaining to us how it all works, and then offers to personally guide us through it, on a daily basis.
+The creator is explaining to us how life works, and then offers to personally guide us through it, on a daily basis.

 5. He has done more with my life than I would have done on my own.
-This is not a statement of inferiority or lack of self confidence.
+This is not a statement of inferiority or lack of self-confidence.
 I'm speaking in terms of accomplishments that far exceeded what I ever had in mind.
 He provides ideas, direction, solutions, wisdom, and better motives than I could aspire to on my own.